GreenPowerMonitor/re-om/README.md

 # re-om

-A Clojure library designed to ... well, that part is up to you.
+A re-frame inspired Om framework for both writing new SPAs and giving new life to existing legacy SPAs.

 ## Usage

-FIXME
+We'll grow re-om's documentation bit by bit in the following months.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 GreenPowerMonitor

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.